graik/biskit/README.txt

 in the root of the project's directory.
 Alternatively, you can simply copy or link the Biskit folder (the one containing __init__.py) into your $PYTHONPATH.

+We also provide rpm and debian packages for automatic resolution of dependencies.
+Please give them a try and report your success or failure!

 More detailed instructions for installing the different third-party packages can be found here: